 What 9/11 Was Like In Los Angeles

-Editor's Note: This story was originally published in 2018 and was updated to reflect the correct anniversary.
+This story was originally published in 2018 and has been updated to reflect the current anniversary.

-Next year will be 20 years since the Sept.
-11, 2001 terrorist attacks.
+It's been 20 years since 9/11.
 The tragedy was felt here in Los Angeles as it was around the world, and like other major cities across the country, L.A.'s emergency services had to swing into action.
 Three of the four planes used in the attacks were supposed to be headed for L.A.

 The Los Angeles Police Department took the lead after news of the attacks came, according to Rob Freeman with the city's Emergency Management Department.
 The decision was made to evacuate non-emergency personnel from City Hall, with the LAPD advising private downtown high-rises to evacuate as well.